 Most heatmap solutions ask you to configure complicated URL patterns and regular expressions to tell the system how to interpret interactions on a page-by-page level.

-If heatmaps are broken, how do you map aggregated user interactions on your site?
+If heatmaps are broken, how do you visualize aggregated user interactions on your site?

-Having thoroughly examined heatmaps as a possible solution to meet our customer’s requests for a visualization of user clicks on a web application or webpage, we decided to go our own way.
+Having thoroughly examined heatmaps as a possible solution to meet our customer’s requests for a visualization of user clicks on a web application or web page, we decided heatmaps needed to evolve into something better.

-We built Page Insights, which includes both Click Maps and Inspect Mode to make it easy to see how your users are interacting with your website, in aggregate, while gracefully dodging the four major problems of heatmaps.
+That's why we built Page Insights with Click Maps—to make it easy to see how your users are interacting with your website, in aggregate, while gracefully dodging the four major problems of heatmaps.

-FullStory understands the structure of your site.
-FullStory can translate that into aggregations that make sense across screen resolution, device type, and even the most dynamic and varied data driven interfaces by focusing on Elements.
+Because FullStory records every mutation of the DOM for every page on your site where a real user visit occurs, the platform understands the structure of your site.
+FullStory translates this into aggregations that make sense across screen resolution, device type, and even the most dynamic and varied data driven interfaces by focusing on Elements.
 Not just position.

-If you watch a playback of a dynamic single page application on FullStory, you realize that many things pop in and out of existence.
+If you watch a replay of a user’s session with a dynamic single page application on FullStory, you realize that many things pop in and out of existence.

-Page Insights are smart enough to account for these dynamic states and show you what’s relevant to what you are seeing on the page now.
-Click analytics for a non-existent popup won’t be shown when the popup isn’t there.
+Page Insights is smart enough to account for these dynamic states.
+It shows you what’s relevant to the state of the page in the session you're viewing.
+Click analytics for a non-existent popup won’t be shown when the popup isn’t there, for example.

-FullStory uses machine learning to know what the pages are in your web site or web application.
-FullStory understands what pages are the same, and what pages are different.
-So your insights are appropriately relevant and contextualized.
+FullStory uses machine learning to determine which pages belong to your web site or web application.
+FullStory understands which pages are the same, and which pages are different.
+So your insights are always relevant and contextualized.
 No need to do complicated configuration or setup brittle URL route regular expression voodoo.
 It just works out of the box.

-Page Insights give you aggregations that respect the searches you do in FullStory, too (If you’re not familiar, here’s an explanation of FullStory search).
-This helps you answer questions like “What do visitors from my reddit ad campaign click on first?”
-Or you can see how they compare to “visitors that came from Product Hunt.”
+Page Insights gives you aggregate analyses that respect the searches and segments you build in FullStory, too.
+(If you’re not familiar, here’s an explanation of FullStory search).
+This helps you answer questions like “What do visitors from my ad campaign click on first?”
+Or, "How do returning customers interact with our site navigation?"

 Page Insights make your existing FullStory segments even more useful.